 1. Not writing your budget down

-Budgeting is not a task that can be completed in your head.
-You will likely continue to overspend your money each month if your budget isn’t written down.
-It doesn’t matter how well you think you know your budget; there are going to be expenses or other aspects of your budget you could easily forget about.
+Despite your best efforts, budgeting is not a task that can be completed in your head.
+It’s possible that you will overspend your money each month If your budget isn’t written down.
+Even if you think you know your budget well, there are going to be expenses or other aspects of your budget that might change or be forgotten.

 2. Not tracking your spending

-Some individuals are slack about tracking their spending habits.
-It’s essential to understand where your money is going, especially when trying to stick to a budget.
-You can make goals and wish lists, but without tracking where you are spending your money, your budget will be pointless.
+Some individuals struggle to track their spending habits.
+Noticing and directing where your money is going is essential when trying to stick to a budget.
+You can make financial goals and wish lists, but without tracking where you are spending your money, your budget will be pointless.

 An excellent place to start is by writing down what you have spent each day into separate spending categories.
-Whether it is a small purchase, such as buying a candy bar at work, or a large purchase, such as buying a new laptop, be in better control of your budget and finances by finding an easy way to watch your spending.
+Whether it is a small purchase, such as buying a candy bar at work, or a large purchase, such as buying a new laptop, write it down.
+Watching your spending is the best way to gain more control of your budget and finances.

 3. Setting unrealistic budgeting goals